spaceshipoperator/airflow/docs/start.rst

 .. code-block:: bash

-    # Airflow needs a configuration file, which may be specified by
+    # airflow needs a home, ~/airflow is the default,
-    # the environment variable AIRFLOW_CONFIG
+    # but you can lay foundation somewhere else if you prefer
-    # (optional, if unset defaults to ~/airflow/airflow.cfg)
+    # (optional)
-    export AIRFLOW_CONFIG=~/airflow/airflow.cfg
+    export AIRFLOW_HOME=~/airflow

     # install from pypi using pip
     pip install airflow